 Also evident in his work is an applied community focus.
-Dr. Arounsack developed several multi-media interfaces that showcased the human experience: war, resettlement, and healing.
-He served as the co-director (2016-2019) of the Center for Lao Studies’ Between 2 Worlds Project, the lead for the Legacies of War’s multimedia projects (2007, 2018), and as the first editor-in-chief (1996) of Lao Vision Magazine, one of the nation’s first Lao American magazines.
+Dr. Arounsack developed several multi-media interfaces that showcased the refugee experience: war, resettlement, and healing.
+He served as the co-director (2016-2019) of the Center for Lao Studies’ Between 2 Worlds Project, the lead supervisor for Legacies of War’s multimedia projects (2007, 2018), and as the first editor-in-chief (1996) of Lao Vision Magazine, one of the nation’s first Lao American magazines.

 Visual anthropology, Southeast Asian media (film and music) and culture, transnationalism, ethnoecology, documentary, and new media production.